arpitbbhayani/articles/blogs/jaccard-minhash.md

 Computing set similarity is usually a subproblem fitting in a bigger picture, for example, near-duplicate detection which finds near-duplicate articles across millions of documents.
 When we tokenize the documents and apply raw Jaccard Similarity Coefficient for every two combinations of documents we find that the computation will take [years](https://mccormickml.com/2015/06/12/minhash-tutorial-with-python-code/).

-Instead of finding the true value for this coefficient, we can rely on approximation if we can get a considerable speedup and this is where a technique called MinHash comes into the picture.
+Instead of finding the true value for this coefficient, we can rely on an approximation if we can get a considerable speedup and this is where a technique called MinHash fits well.

 # MinHash

-MinHash algorithm gives us a fast approximation to the Jaccard Similarity Coefficient between the two finite sets.
-Instead of using every single element of every single set to compute the coefficient, this method creates a *MinHash Signature* for each of the sets and use it to approximate the coefficient.
+MinHash algorithm gives us a fast approximation to the Jaccard Similarity Coefficient between any two finite sets.
+Instead of computing the unions and the intersections every single time, this method once creates *MinHash Signature* for each set and use it to approximate the coefficient.

 ## Computing single MinHash

 MinHash `h` of the set `S` is the index of the first element, from a permuted Universal Set, that is present in the set `S`.
-But since permutation is a computation heavy operation especially for large sets we use a hashing function that typically reorders the elements.
+But since permutation is a computation heavy operation especially for large sets we use a hashing/mapping function that typically reorders the elements using simple math operation.
 One such hashing function is

 ![https://user-images.githubusercontent.com/4745789/98463097-f7df6080-21de-11eb-8b61-a84ff7ad85de.png](https://user-images.githubusercontent.com/4745789/98463097-f7df6080-21de-11eb-8b61-a84ff7ad85de.png)